songrit/mindapp/README.md

     $ bundle

-Then
+Then generate and seed, which will create initial user admin:secret

     $ rails generate mindapp:install
-    $ rake db:seed, will create initial user admin:secret
+    $ rake db:seed

+Your app is now ready at http://localhost:3000/.
 When make changes to app/mindapp/index.mm, run

     $ rake mindapp:update